Everything to Know About Satellite Internet for RVs and Vans

 Written by

-Satellite Internet for RVs and Vans
+Watch: Everything to Know About Satellite Internet for RVs and Vans

-What’s Satellite Internet?
+What Is RV Satellite Internet?

 Satellite internet transmits data between a dish antenna and a satellite orbiting Earth.
 The satellite sends and receives signals to and from a network operations center on the ground that’s connected to the internet.
 The process involves a satellite modem at an installed location, which converts the satellite signals into internet data and vice versa.
-This technology enables you to access the internet from virtually anywhere, as long as you have a clear view of the sky.
+This technology enables you to access the internet from virtually anywhere, as long as you have an unobstructed view of the sky.

 The Pros and Cons of Satellite Internet